 Give us a call or contact us online.

-How to deep clean your range cooker
+How to deep clean your aged range cooker

-It is recommended to use a scraper with interchangeable heavy duty blades.
+We recommended to use a scraper with interchangeable heavy duty blades.
 However, beware cheap scrapers with thin blades that can snap and irreversibly damage your enamel.

 These are the recommended components for cleaning your Aga range cooker: